This Pressure Cooker Nordstrom Tomato Basil Soup is rich and creamy, just like you get at the famous Nordstrom Restaurant.

 - 2 Tablespoons Fresh Basil leaves cut into fine ribbons

-Select Sauté or Browning on your Pressure Cooker cooking pot and allow to full heat.
+Select Sauté or Browning on your Pressure Cooker cooking pot and allow to fully heat.

 Lock on Lid and close Pressure Valve.
 Cook at High Pressure for 5 minutes.